Let's enjoy a COVID-Safe summer on the Peninsula. Check the latest information and updates about Coronavirus.

 The provisions of the Valuation of Land Act 1960 specify that all Victorian Councils are required to separately rate each part of a property that is able to be separately occupied.

 Property valuations are used to calculate how much you pay in rates.
-From 1 July 2018 Government legislation requires the Council to assess the value of all properties every year.
+From 1 July 2022 the Valuer-General Victoria will be responsible to undertake all annual revaluations across Victoria.

 We are committed to ensuring that surplus Shire owned land is made available for redevelopment and proceeds of land sales are reinvested.